Punktum-dk/epp-service-specification/README.md

 - `balance` command extension
 - `restore` extension to update domain command

-Commands that have not been extended are not described in much detail, please refer to the general EPP documentation from IETF (see: the RFCs listed in [References](#references)).
+Commands that have not been extended are not described in much detail, please refer to the general EPP documentation from IETF via the RFCs listed in [References](#references).

 <a id="hello-and-greeting"></a>

 ### hello and greeting

 This part of the EPP protocol is described in [RFC:5730].
 This command adheres to the standard.
-For a more detailed explanation of the data collection policy announced via the greeting, please see the [Data Collection Policy](#data-collection-policy) chapter.
+For a more detailed explanation of the data collection policy announced via the greeting, please see the [Data Collection Policy](#data-collection-policy) section.

 As announced in the [greeting](#greeting), the following objects are available:

-- `Host`, see also the chapter on [Host assets](#host)
+- `Host`, see also the section on [Host assets](#host)
-- `Domain`, see also the chapter on [Domain assets](#domain)
+- `Domain`, see also the section on [Domain assets](#domain)
-- `Contact`, see also the chapter on [Contact assets](#contact)
+- `Contact`, see also the section on [Contact assets](#contact)

 With regard to extensions, the following are available: